 After we saw what went wrong regarding the meta information, we already had a bad feeling about what we'd find regarding heading issues.

-It turns out that 21% of the pages don't have an unique H1 heading.
+It turns out that 21% of the pages don't have (opens in a new tab).
 There's massive overlap in pages suffering from this issue, and pages that don't have unique titles.
 They're losing out on using two key elements to communicate what their content is about.
 The way a lot of the body content on these pages is structured is also highly similar.

 When it comes to links there's some house keeping to do as well: